What is the National Lung Cancer Screening Program?

 You must see your GP to confirm your eligibility and receive a referral.
 Your ability to undergo the scan, such as being able to lie flat will also be assessed.

-*Eligibility subject to adjustments according to the NCSR (https://www.health.gov.au/our-work/nlcsp/how-it-works#eligibility)
+*Eligibility subject to adjustments according to the NCSR

-Alpenglow Australia Clinics will offer screening CT scans under the NLCSP at selected clinics.
+Alpenglow Australia Clinics will offer screening CT scans under the NLCSP at all clinics.
 Our commitment to quality and safety means you will be scanned using state-of-the-art low dose CT scanners and industry-leading protocols designed to minimise radiation exposure.

-Find you closest clinic here: alpenglow.com.au/locations
+Find you closest clinic here.